 “The pills have side effects,” he said.
 “There’s premature aging and heart attacks.
 And now there are these cancers.”

-In an editorial published last year in Future HIV Therapy, Deeken wrote that HIV patients are 13 to 31 times more likely than the general population to develop Hodgkin’s lymphoma.
+published last year in Future HIV Therapy, Deeken wrote that HIV patients are 13 to 31 times more likely than the general population to develop Hodgkin’s lymphoma.
 They are twice as likely to have kidney cancer and seven times as likely to have liver cancer.

 Barry Donckers of Seattle said he was stricken with cancer after he tested positive for HIV in 1997, even though he was extremely careful to follow his drug regimen.

 Donckers noticed blood in his stool six years after his diagnosis.
 His primary care doctor thought it was caused by hemorrhoids until tests found colorectal cancer.